cyberark/ark-sdk-golang/docs/commands/profiles.md

 # Profiles

-Use the `profiles` command to manage multiple users and tenants.
-You can create, copy, modify, and delete profiles for different users and tenant, and to list all existing profiles.
+Use the `profiles` command to manage multiple users and tenants, and list all existing profiles.
+You can create, copy, modify, and delete profiles for different users and tenant.

 ## Running
 ```shell linenums="0"